LTC Staff Development Educator

 KNOWLEDGE, SKILLS AND ABILITIES:

-• Communication: Strong verbal and written communication skills.
+• Excellent verbal, written, and interpersonal communication skills.

-• Ability to prioritize multiple projects.
+• Ability to prioritize, organize, and manage multiple projects simultaneously.

 Benefits: